NavyaG-lab/Tech-writer/on-call_runbook.md

 ```

 The command runs asynchronously, so the expected response is `HTTP 202 Accepted`.
 To check if the extractions were actually deleted,
 query the [Correnteza docstore][correnteza-docstore] in the AWS console.
-To check the items corresponding to the command above, the filter
-would be `db-protobe = skyler-s0`.
+To check the items corresponding to the command above, the filter would be `db-prototype = skyler-s0`.

 #### Cycle Correnteza in the corresponding prototype